microsoft/Project-Yellowstone-Documentation/business-central/purchases/daily-purchases.md

 - Purchase Line

 ---
-### Cost Amount

-The *Cost Amount* represents the total cost of goods sold incured by a location within a specific time period.

-**Formula**

-*Cost Amount* is the the total cost of all purchase value entries from the location for the selected timeframe.

-**Data Sources**

-Data from the following tables are used to calculate the *Cost Amount*:
-- Value Entry
-- Purchase Line

----
-### Gross Profit

-The *Gross Profit* shows the difference between the purchase revenue and the cost of goods sold for a location within a specifict time period.

-**Formula**

-*Gross Profit* = Purchase Amount - (Cost Amount + Cost Amount Non-Inv)

-**Data Sources**

-Data from the following tables are used to calculate the *Gross Profit*:
-- Value Entry
-- Purchase Line

----
-### Gross Profit Margin

-The *Gross Profit Margin* shows the gross profit as a percentage over the purchase amount.

-**Formula**

-*Gross Profit Margin* = (Gross Profit / Purchase Amount) x 100

-**Data Sources**

-Data from the following tables are used to calculate the *Gross Profit Margin*:
-- Value Entry
-- Purchase Line

-## Data used in the Daily Purchase report
+## Data used in the Daily Purchases report

-Data from the following tables are used on the *Daily Purchase* report
+Data from the following tables are used on the *Daily Purchases* report
 - Value Entry
 - Purchase Line
 - Item